octoml/octoai-textgen-cookbook/recipe_generator/README.md

 ## Features

-This example doesn't rely on Langchain and uses the OctoAI SDK directly which is OpenAI API compatible!
-Here are the features that you'll be using to build your recipe generator.
+This example doesn't rely on Langchain and uses the OctoAI SDK directly, which is OpenAI API compatible!
+Here are the features that you'll be using to build your recipe generator:

 * OctoAI Python sdk (octoai-sdk)
 * Text generation using Llama 2, using the OpenAI chat completions API